 Adding Carrots and Vegetables

-- If cooking carrots and potatoes, add them now to the liquid inside the inner pot.
+- If cooking carrots and potatoes, add them to the inner pot after you remove the beef from the pressure cooker.
 Close the lid and cook on high pressure for 5 minutes for just tender vegetables or 10 minutes for softer potatoes and carrots.

 - After the roast and vegetables are cooked, strain the cooking liquid from the inner pot and then return the inner pot to the instant pot.